- How can a person become so deceived by an idea that they will commit horrific acts against others?

 - How can one prevent themselves from being deceived in such a way?

-- Analyze a variety of primary sources to understand aspects of the Holocaust.
+- Students will analyze a variety of primary sources to understand aspects of the Holocaust.

-- Understand how ordinary men and women can succumb to self-deception and commit atrocities.
+- Students will understand how ordinary men and women can succumb to self-deception and commit atrocities.

 - Photo Comparison with Critical Thinking Questions